TIY-Austin-Front-End-Engineering/bootstrap-grid/README.md

 # Bootstrap Grid

 ## Description
-User Bootstrap to duplicate the following responsive design.
+Use Bootstrap to duplicate the following responsive design.

 ## Objectives